-The Bureau of Land Management’s Ely District, Caliente Field Office; and Color Country District, Cedar City Field Office began the wild horse gather on Jan.
-6, 2021.
+The Bureau of Land Management’s Ely District, Caliente Field Office; and Color Country District, Cedar City Field Office concluded the wild horse gather on Feb.
+16, 2021.

 2021 Eagle Complex Wild Horse Gather